 What is employment at will?
 The at-will employment doctrine states that either party can terminate the working relationship between an employer and employee at any time if the termination is within the context of the law and with good intent.

 Almost every state in the U.S. observes the at-will employment law.
 Exceptions to at-will employment include terminations that directly violate public policy in the state or firings when an implied contract is currently in place.

 Other exceptions to at-will employment in the nation include the covenant of good faith and fair dealing exception, ensuring that all employers terminate employees with good intentions, fairly and in good faith.

 Note: At will exceptions in Hawaii include the public-policy and the implied-contract exception.
 The state does not currently recognize the covenant of good faith and fair dealing exception.

-File a Discrimination Charge with the Equal Employment Opportunity Commission in Hawaii
+Filing a Discrimination Charge With the Equal Employment Opportunity Commission in Hawaii